 - support from school leaders.

 The first year focused on:

-Schoolwide teachers began flipping one curriculum area.
-They began with writing because it was the highest area of need.
+Schoolwide, teachers began flipping one curriculum area.
+They began with writing because it was the area of highest need.
 While going through the training, teachers began experimenting.
 Once they became more confident about their approach and had their sites functional they were made accessible for students and parents and the amount of content began to increase.